Neonnaut/Neonnaut.github.io/README.md

 # Gloss My Gloss (AKA, Glosser)

-> A tool for formatting interlinear glosses
+> A linguistic gloss formatter for several mark-up languages

 This tool is designed for formatting linguistic interlinear gloss.
 It's built using Javascript and and runs on your browser at https://neonnaut.github.io/ where you will also find it's user instructions